s00d/on-codemerge/docs/plugins/index.md

 3. Check browser console for errors
 4. Ensure proper initialization order
 5. Review plugin configuration options
-6. Use `editor.remove(pluginName)` to properly unload problematic plugins
+6. Use `editor.remove(pluginName)` or `editor.remove(pluginInstance)` to properly unload problematic plugins
 7. Check if plugin has a `destroy()` method for proper cleanup
-8. Verify plugin names match exactly when using `remove()` method
+8. Verify plugin names match exactly when using `remove()` method, or pass the plugin instance directly